 Far East: Avoided mostly.
-The Jade Empire is well drawn and, aside from the deliberate fantasy setting, sticks fairly closely to Chinese culture and folklore, but there are dashes of Japan thrown in (Silk Fox's ninja-style design, some of the armour), and, according to Word Of God, a few bits of Thai and Laotian architecture.
+The Jade Empire is well drawn and, aside from the deliberate fantasy setting, sticks fairly closely to Chinese culture and folklore (as well as Tibetan culture for the Land of Howling Spirits).
+There are dashes of Japan thrown in - Silk Fox is essentially a ninja, and Death's Hand is a samurai in style from his armour to the way he wields one big and one small sword.
+There's a few bits of Thai and Laotian architecture as well.

 Flunky Boss: Deliciously parodied in a segment late in the game in which The Black Whirlwind is put up against a Jade Golem and an endless wave of soldiers.
 The player could theoretically kill them all day, while the game parodies Quake with an announcer narrating the kills.
 After you kill one hundred mooks, the narrator breaks the fourth wall and yells "Just kill the damn golem already!"